Adldap2/Adldap2-Laravel/docs/quick-start.md

    > **Note**: Insertion of this alias in your `app.php` file isn't necessary unless you're planning on utilizing it.

-10. Now run `php artisan vendor:publish` in your root project directory to publish Adldap2's configuration files.
+9. Now run `php artisan vendor:publish` in your root project directory to publish Adldap2's configuration files.

     *  Two files will be published inside your `config` folder, `adldap.php` and `adldap_auth.php`.

-11. Modify the `config/adldap.php` file for your AD server configuration.
+10. Modify the `config/adldap.php` file for your AD server configuration.

-12. Run the command `php artisan make:auth` to scaffold authentication controllers and routes.
+11. Run the command `php artisan make:auth` to scaffold login controllers and routes.

-13. If you require logging in by another attribute, such as a username instead of email follow the process below for your Laravel version.
+12. If you require logging in by another attribute, such as a username instead of email follow the process below for your Laravel version.
 Otherwise ignore this step.

- * **Laravel <= 5.2**
+ **Laravel <= 5.2**

   Inside the generated `app/Http/Controllers/Auth/AuthController.php`, you'll need to add the `protected $username` property if you're logging in users by username.